 Of course you do!

 Since its precolonial era, Mexican art has produced the most vibrant, incredible, and amazing pieces, including those from Mesoamerica.

 Indigenous themes were the main inspiration for some renowned Mexican artists.

 The Mexico arts and styles are considered the most unique in the Western Hemisphere.

 To understand the Mexican paintings, we have to first know the roots attached to them that led to the creation of art in the manner it is shown.

 The conquest of Spain over Mexico was a point at which art culture depicted Christianity as its primary subject.

-Traditional Mexican folk art was introduced, which became famous among the Mexican art styles.
+Traditional Mexican folk art got introduce, eventually becoming famous among the Mexican art styles.

 The Mexican Revolution transformed art entirely, which gave it a deep meaning and existence.

-The themes of being indigenous and featuring independence were seen in the paintings from Mexico.
+The themes of being indigenous and featuring independence could be witness in the paintings from Mexico.